Research Talent Attraction Initiative - MSCA-PF

 Additionally, there is the possibility of external supervision by an expert consultancy firm.
 This matter should be discussed with your Supervisor.

-Through an internal call, the Supervisor has the opportunity to seek internal funding for a consultancy firm to revise the proposal draft.
-Consequently, the request must be supported by the final draft of your proposal, making only candidates who have completed the proposal follow-up program eligible to apply.
+Through an internal call, the Supervisor has the opportunity to request internal funding from the University for a specialized consultancy firm to review the final draft proposal obtained as a result of your participation in the Initiative.